apitraffic/apitraffic-express/README.md

 | bucket  | API_TRAFFIC_BUCKET  | Yes  | String   | The bucket the data should be sent to when ingested.  |
 | interceptOutbound  | API_TRAFFIC_INTERCEPT_OUTBOUND  |   |  Boolean  |  If outbound requests should be intercepted.
 This requires node 14 or above.
 (Default: true)  |

+## Sample Application

+A working sample has been provided in this repository.
+[View the README](tree/master/examples/basic) for the sample application for details on how to run it.